Early Life

-Holden Spaht was born and raised in Baton Rouge, Louisiana.
-He attended Dartmouth College, earning a B.A. in economics.
-He furthered his studies in international politics at the University of Cologne on a Fulbright Scholarship.
-Spaht later obtained an MBA from Harvard Business School.
+Holden Spaht was born and raised in Baton Rouge, Louisiana, the son of educators.
+He is known to be a passionate fan of LSU football.
+He attended Dartmouth College, where he earned a B.A. in economics.
+Spaht also studied international politics at the University of Cologne on a Fulbright Scholarship before earning an MBA from Harvard Business School.

 Rise to Success

-Spaht began his career as an analyst at Morgan Stanley in New York.
-He subsequently held analyst and associate roles at Thomas H. Lee Partners in Boston and Morgan Stanley in London and San Francisco.
-In 2005, Spaht joined Thoma Bravo, where he currently serves as a Managing Partner.
-His leadership has been pivotal in driving the firm’s growth in the software private equity sector.
-He is responsible for leading the firm's application software strategy, with a specific focus on the financial technology, e-commerce, education, and office of the CFO spaces.
+Spaht began his career at Morgan Stanley as an analyst.
+He subsequently held analyst and associate roles at Thomas H. Lee Partners and Morgan Stanley in London and San Francisco.
+In 2005, he joined Thoma Bravo and has since played a key role in the firm's expansion and success in software private equity.
+As a Managing Partner, Spaht leads the firm's application software strategy, with a specific focus on financial technology, e-commerce, education, and the office of the CFO sectors.
+He serves on the investment committees for all Thoma Bravo funds and sits on the boards of several software and technology service companies.

 Key Business Strategies